 Just like your own teeth and gums, your dog’s mouth needs regular care too.
 But, dental care for dogs is a little bit different than dental care for humans.
 Consider this your quick guide to dental care for dogs.

-Why You Need to Brush Your Dog’s Teeth
+Why Do You Need to Brush Your Dog’s Teeth?

 Tartar buildup in your dog’s mouth can lead to dental issues like tooth decay, tooth loss, and gum disease.
 When dogs develop dental disease, it will most likely manifest as periodontal disease and/or fractured, chipped, or broken teeth.
 Tooth decay, like cavities, is rare in dogs.
 On top of that, dental disease in your dog’s mouth can sometimes cause the disease to spread to other areas of your dog’s body.
 Infection in their oral cavity gives harmful bacteria a direct line into your dog.